scicloj/wolframite/README.md

 ## Status

 **Wolframite is currently (Q4/2023) under active development again.
-You can [keep track of what is happening in this discussion](https://github.com/scicloj/wolframite/discussions/17).
-Notice that the `master` branch is very outdated, and active development happens on [`develop`](/scicloj/wolframite/tree/develop), which we want to bring to a conclusion and merge to master ASAP.**
+You can [keep track of what is happening in this discussion](https://github.com/scicloj/wolframite/discussions/17).**

 **BEWARE: The documentation below here has mostly not been updated yet.**